 Stamford Health Awarded Advanced Thrombectomy Capable Stroke Center Certification from The Joint Commission

-(Stamford, CT, May 15, 2020) – Stamford Hospital is the only hospital in Connecticut to earn The Joint Commission’s Gold Seal of Approval® and the American Stroke Association’s Heart-Check mark for Advanced Thrombectomy Capable Stroke Center Certification.
+(Stamford, CT, May 15, 2020) – Stamford Hospital is the first hospital in Connecticut to earn The Joint Commission’s Gold Seal of Approval® and the American Stroke Association’s Heart-Check mark for Advanced Thrombectomy Capable Stroke Center Certification.
 Thrombectomy is a procedure used to treat large strokes.
 Todd Miller, MD, the leader of this program at Stamford Health, has over 15 years of experience as an interventional radiologist.

 A stroke is usually caused by a clot blocking blood flow through an artery in the brain.
 Large clots often cause strokes which can lead to permanent disability or even death.
 Thrombectomy is a procedure in which a catheter or “wire” is threaded up through blood vessels into the brain, and then an interventional radiologist uses the catheter to remove the clot and restore blood flow.
 Thrombectomy has been proven to save lives, maintain a stroke survivor’s ability to live independently and is the most effective treatment for large strokes.

 Stamford Health underwent a rigorous, onsite review on March 10-11.
 During the visit, a Joint Commission reviewer evaluated compliance with related certification standards including emergency and critical care management, stroke care management, medication management and interventional radiology.
 Joint Commission standards are developed in consultation with health care experts and providers, measurement experts and patients.
 The reviewer also conducted onsite observations and interviews.